waffle52/AirBnB_clone_v2/README.md

 # HBNB

+Version two of the AirBnB clone as part of the Hokberton School of Software Engineering Curriculum

 ## AirBnB Clone

 This is the command interpreter for the AirBnB clone.
 Console stores and retrieves objects in JSON.